prometheus/prometheus/README.md

 action if some condition is observed to be true.

 TODO: The above description is somewhat esoteric.
-Rephrase it into somethith that tells normal people how they will usually benefit from using Prometheus.
+Rephrase it into something that tells normal people how they will usually benefit from using Prometheus.

 ## Install